Mtn-View/PastaBotReborn/README.md

 	* all - all claimed secrets and their owner to the console.
 Owner PM TODO, promises are heck.
 	* backup - back up the current `SecretList.json` to the specified file.
     * restore - restore from specified file, or if not specified, from `SecretListBackup.json`.

+<h1>Usage:</h1>
+`npm run startdev` to start the bot with nodemon and update the bot status to say it's in development.
+`npm run start` to start the bot with node, and give the normal status message.

+Before using the secret feature, you'll have to populate the fields yourself because I'm not about to distribute WOTC content on my GitHub.